TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 );
 ```

-The colon (:) turns the path section after it into a <span id="dynamic-segments">"dynamic segment"</span>.
+The colon (:) turns the path section after it into a "dynamic segment".
 Dynamic segments will match dynamic (changing) values in that position of the URL, like the `name`.
 These can also be called "URL params" or "params" in short.
 These can be used with the help of the `useParams` hook.
 We can thus rewrite the Profile component as the following:

 ```jsx
 import { useParams } from "react-router";